ppy/osu-wiki/news/2022-05-20-beatmap-spotlights-season-6-spring-2022-high-speed.md

 The creator of each winning entry will be awarded with **3 months of the osu!supporter tag** for their hard efforts.

-Thank you all for the votes casted for your favourite beatmaps, enjoy the results below!
+Thank you all for the votes casted for your favourite beatmaps and enjoy the results below!

 ### osu!